Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Preliminaries

 \subsubsection{Derived from Anosov endomorphisms}

-If these two inequalities in (\ref{PH-conditions}) both hold, $f$ will be an \emph{Anosov endomorphism}.
+If both of these inequalities in (\ref{PH-conditions}) hold, $f$ will be an \emph{Anosov endomorphism}.
 A partially hyperbolic endomorphism $f$ is called \emph{derived from Anosov} (abbr. \emph{DA endomorphism}) if its linear part $f_*$ is an Anosov endomorphism.
-Moreover, there are two cases corresponding to these two inequalities in (\ref{PH-conditions}), respectively, which will be called \emph{$sc$-DA} or \emph{$cu$-DA} endomorphism in the present paper.
+More precisely, there are also the following cases corresponding to the two inequalities in (\ref{PH-conditions}): \begin{itemize} \item When the DA endomorphism $f$ is $sc$-partially hyperbolic, we call $f$ \emph{$sc$-DA}.
+In this case, $f$ admits a stable cone-field which by \eqref{eq. domination bundle} actually gives a $Df$-invariant uniformly contracting subbundle that will be called the \emph{stable bundle} and denoted by $E^s_f$. \item When the DA endomorphism $f$ is $cu$-partially hyperbolic, we call $f$ \emph{$cu$-DA}.
+In this case, $f$ admits an unstable cone-field, and by \eqref{eq. domination bundle} the center cone-field gives a $Df$-invariant subbundle that will be called the \emph{center bundle} and denoted by $E^c_f$. \end{itemize}